Ayrton3712/cg-learning-hub/README.md

 ## Features

-- **Interactive stage toggling** — Enable or disable each pipeline stage independently; disabling a stage also cascades off all dependent stages.
+- **Interactive stage toggling**.
+Enable or disable each pipeline stage independently; disabling a stage also cascades off all dependent stages.
-- **Object selection** — Click any scene object to inspect and modify its representation type, wireframe overlay, surface normals, point density, and voxel resolution.
+- **Object selection**.
+Click any scene object to inspect and modify its representation type, wireframe overlay, surface normals, point density, and voxel resolution.
-- **Split-view god's-eye camera** — Stage 4 opens a side-by-side orthographic overhead view showing the camera frustum in the scene.
+- **Split-view god's-eye camera**.
+Stage 4 opens a side-by-side orthographic overhead view showing the camera frustum in the scene.
-- **Orbit controls** — Drag to rotate, scroll to zoom on both the main and god's-eye viewports.
+- **Orbit controls**.
+Drag to rotate, scroll to zoom on both the main and god's-eye viewports.
-- **WASD camera movement** — Move the perspective camera through the scene.
+- **WASD camera movement**.
+Move the perspective camera through the scene.
-- **Pixelation & scanline effects** — Stage 5 simulates low-resolution scan conversion with adjustable pixel size.
+- **Pixelation & scanline effects**.
+Stage 5 simulates low-resolution scan conversion with adjustable pixel size.
-- **Light and dark themes** — Toggle between light and dark UI themes.
+- **Light and dark themes**.
+Toggle between light and dark UI themes.
-- **Live stats** — Displays active object count, vertex count, triangle count, and active stage count.
+- **Live stats**.
+Displays active object count, vertex count, triangle count, and active stage count.

 ---